4ever2/vscoq/CoqProtocol.md

 </value>
 ```
 * When closing a focused proof (in the middle of a bunch of interpreted commands),
-the `Qed` will be assigned a prior `stateId` and `nextStateId` will be the id of an already-interpreted
+the `Qed` will be assigned a prior `stateId` and `nextStateId` will be the ID of an already-interpreted
 state that should become the next tip.
 ```html
 <value val="good">
   <pair>